Orange Collective

 Thesis

 The browser is the universal computer-use surface for AI.
 Every agent that does meaningful work — research, booking, shopping, filing, ops — ends up controlling a browser.
-Browser Use is the open-source default for browser-controlling agents, and it won distribution the only way an agent framework can: 50,000 GitHub stars in three months.[1]
-[2] The longer-term bet: Browser Use becomes the Playwright of the agent era — the primitive every AI lab, startup, and enterprise builds on when they need their model to actually do something.
+Browser Use is the open-source default for browser-controlling agents, and it won distribution the only way an agent framework can: 40,000 GitHub stars in its first four and a half months, 50,000 across the org by the $17M seed, 98,000+ by June 2026.[1]
+[2] [15] [16] The longer-term bet: Browser Use becomes the Playwright of the agent era — the primitive every AI lab, startup, and enterprise builds on when they need their model to actually do something.

 1. 01